 Traveling by boat

-If choosing to travel by boat, visitors can go to An Thoi seaport, buy tickets and board the boat to Thom islet within 30 minutes.
-Ticket price cost about 50,000 VND/person/trip.
+If choosing to travel by boat, visitors can go to An Thoi seaport, buy tickets, and board the boat to Thom islet within 30 minutes.
+The ticket price costs about 50,000 VND/person/trip.

-Note: Visitors should remember the boat schedule to avoid missing the trip.
+Note: Visitors should keep track of the boat schedule to avoid missing the trip.

-An Thoi archipelago – a charming sea paradise that should not miss when coming to Phu Quoc
+An Thoi archipelago – a charming sea paradise that should not be missed when coming to Phu Quoc

-Located in the south of Phu Quoc pearl island, right in the Gulf of Thailand, An Thoi archipelago is the center of development and attracting tourists.
-This island possesses a wild beauty because the surrounding nature is still preserved intact.
-The sea in An Thoi is as clear as emerald, the sand is smooth and white, shimmering under the sunlight, creating a poetic beauty.
+Located in the south of Phu Quoc Pearl Island, right in the Gulf of Thailand, the An Thoi archipelago is the center of development and attracts tourists.
+This island possesses wild beauty because its surrounding nature is still intact.
+The sea in An Thoi is as clear as an emerald; the sand is smooth and white, shimmering in the sunlight, creating a poetic beauty.

-Due to ideal conditions, An Thoi archipelago is a great destination for those who love sea picnics.
-The total land area of An Thoi is 7.64 km², the population is about 3,000 people and they mainly live by the sea.
-With 18 different large and small islands, but only 5 islands are inhabited, the archipelago has a wild beauty, not noisy.
+Due to ideal conditions, the An Thoi archipelago is a great destination for those who love sea picnics.
+The total land area of An Thoi is 7.64 km², the population is about 3,000, and they mainly live by the sea.
+With 18 islands, large and small, only 5 are inhabited; the archipelago has wild beauty, not noisy.

-Currently, tours to islets such as Thom, Mong Tay, May Rut are also very popular when coming to An Thoi archipelago.
-This area is also famous for its fishing grounds, where visitors can experience the life of local people and enjoy fresh seafood.
+Currently, tours to islets such as Thom, Mong Tay, and May Rut are also very popular when coming to the An Thoi archipelago.
+This area is also famous for its fishing grounds, where visitors can experience local life and enjoy fresh seafood.

-The ideal time to visit An Thoi archipelago is the dry season from November to April, when the weather is stable and there is little rain.
+The ideal time to visit the An Thoi archipelago is the dry season from November to April, when the weather is stable, and rainfall is minimal.

 Source: collected by An